er2/hack4good/README.txt

 - Exposes the members of Congress to the Views module.
 - With one of the contact integration modules (currently just CiviCRM Congressional Districts module) the congressional district of your contacts can be automatically determined.
+- Provides a form to search for members of Congress by ZIP.

 ** INSTALL **